shilpakarumanchi/Avada-e-commerce/README.md

 ## Loyalty Program
 **Focus on Loyalty Program Expansion**: Given that loyalty program customers are now contributing a larger share of sales revenue (53% in 2021 and 55% in 2022), it would be beneficial to further invest in the loyalty program.
 This could include promoting exclusive benefits, offering personalized incentives, or increasing customer engagement to attract more non-loyalty customers to join the program.

 **Leverage Increasing AOV**: Since the AOV for loyalty program customers has been steadily increasing, this indicates that these customers are more likely to spend more per transaction.
-You could design targeted marketing campaigns to further increase their spending, such as introducing tiered rewards or limited-time offers that encourage larger purchases.
+Targeted marketing campaigns cn be designed to further increase their spending, such as introducing tiered rewards or limited-time offers that encourage larger purchases.

 **Analyze Non-Loyalty Customer Segments and Optimize AOV**: Although non-loyalty customers have a lower AOV ($214), they contributed higher overall revenue ($17M), making them a valuable target for conversion to the loyalty program.
-To encourage sign-ups, consider strategies such as offering an attractive signup bonus, emphasizing program benefits, or providing personalized promotions.
-Additionally, incentives like free shipping, product bundles, or limited-time discounts could help increase their AOV, bringing their spending closer to that of loyalty program members.
+To encourage sign-ups and to help increase AOV, consider strategies such as offering an attractive signup bonus, emphasizing program benefits, or providing personalized promotions like free shipping, product bundles, or limited-time discounts.

 ## Refunds